Last updated: May 3, 2026

 - I own my home and I am 62 or older: Check your assessor and collector for a local freeze program.

-- My assessment jumped and the bill looks wrong: Contact the local assessor first and, if needed, review the State Tax Commission guidance or the STC ombudsman office.
+- My assessment jumped and the bill looks wrong: Contact the local assessor first.
+If needed, review the STC FAQ for protest and appeal basics.

 - I am already behind: Call the county collector and 211 the same day.
 Do not wait for the next bill.